 “My dog’s vegan and won’t eat meat”

 - FALSE.
 If you’re pup has eaten vegan dog food or a plant-based diet from birth, they will be used to that.
 Just like with humans trying something new can be daunting, so whilst you may think that shows a reluctance to eat it, it’s likely just tentativeness.
 Just watch the video below if you fancy a chuckle.

 So you’re wanting to reduce your pups environmental pawprint, but aren’t confident you’ll be able to design or find them a vegan diet that can fulfil all their needs.
 Here are some alternatives:

 - A pescatarian or pollo-pescatarian diet like Scrumbles – fish and poultry have a much lower carbon footprint than red-meat.
 We’re passionate about our planet and want to preserve it for all the future doggies to enjoy, therefore you’ll never find red meat or dairy in any of our recipes.

 - Vegan dog treats – opt for vegan treats which are supplementary to your doggies diet and don’t need to fulfil all their nutritional needs.
-Check out our tasty dental dog treats, which are not only vegan but also help keep their teeth pearly white, and come in delightful plastic free, compostable packaging.
+Check out our tasty DDental Dog Treats or Plant Powered Training Treats, which are not only vegan but also help keep their teeth pearly white, and come in delightful plastic free, compostable packaging.
 We’ve also got some exciting new vegan products on the way.
 Sign up to our newsletter to be the first to know!